K-arl-c/ts-game/README.md

       - [x] On correct answer being inputted
 - [x] a function that will start the game with a 120 seconds timer.
 This counts down and stops once time has elapsed.
     - [ ] DOM manipulation to change style to show time remaining (e.g. background gradienting to red to show time running out)
-- [ ] a function that keeps track of the users score based on correct answers and hints used
+- [x] a function that keeps track of the users score based on correct answers and hints used
-    - [ ] +2 for no hints
+    - [x] +2 for no hints
-    - [ ] +1 for 1 hint
+    - [x] +1 for 1 hint
 - [ ] a function that stores user highscore and notifies them when this has been beaten

+When the user clicks start:
+- get rid of the start button

+when the timer finishes:
+- get rid of the question
+- get rid of the hint
+- get rid of the answer entering thing
+- reappear the start button

+- show a message in the middle showing users score

 ![alt text](image.png)